rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 - **Read Only:**

     These users can view everything in the project but cannot create, update, or delete anything.

+    > **Note:** If a user is added to a project as an owner or a member they will have permission to create namespaces in all projects they are a member of, even as a Read Only member.

 #### Custom Project Roles